 Oatmeal is a popular breakfast food that may provide health benefits as part of a balanced diet.
-It is a source of dietary fiber, which means it may help provide relief from constipation.
+As a source of dietary fiber, oatmeal may be good for constipation relief.

 Oatmeal is a nutritious whole grain that can be beneficial for health.
 Oats are